Regular veterinary visits are important to your cat’s health, but these visits often become a hassle for you and a nightmare for your cat.

 If your cat doesn’t exit the carrier willingly, having a carrier that disassembles so that the top of the carrier can be removed will make handling your cat easier for veterinary staff members—and less frightening for your cat—than being pulled through a small cage door or “dumped” out of the cage.

 Look for a veterinary hospital whose staff is gentle and patient with your cat.
 They should be experienced in dealing with cats of any personality type.
 If your cat is overly frightened, sedation for the examination may be an alternative worth considering.

 How do you keep your cat calm during vet visits?
+Do you have any special techniques or tricks?
 Let us know in the comments below!